The Perfect 3 Days in Buenos Aires Itinerary by a Local

 And if you have at least a week in Buenos Aires, add a couple day trips to this itinerary.
-Popular Buenos Aires day trips include the river delta in Tigre, a day in the countryside at an Estancia ranch or a day in Colonia, Uruguay.
+Check out this list of my favorite day trips from Buenos Aires that include things like spending a day in Uruguay, visiting a working ranch or learning polo.

 Day 0: Arrival in Buenos Aires